Vicarphilia (Others’ Experiences)

 - Graphoerotica (Erotic Writing)19/100Acts & ActivitiesSexual arousal connected to written text.
 The term spans two loosely related senses: arousal from reading or writing erotic prose (closely tied to narratophilia), and the eroticised act of writing words on a partner's skin (body writing).19

-- Circumcision Fetish16/100Acucullophilia · Acts & ActivitiesA niche erotic interest among consenting adults in circumcision: the circumcised (or, less often, the intact) penis, or the idea of the act and changed state itself.
+- Circumcision Fetish16/100Acucullophilia · Acts & ActivitiesA niche erotic interest among consenting adults in circumcision: the circumcised (or, less often, the intact) penis, or the idea of the procedure and the changed bodily state.
 Community terms include circumsexual and acucullophilia; it is not a recognised diagnosis.16

 From English *vicarious* (Latin *vicarius*, "substituted, in place of another," from *vicis*, "a turn or place") + Greek *-philia* ("love of, affinity for"): literally an affinity for what is experienced through another.